RotscherK/SpiceProjects/README.md

 ![Implementation of the Access concept](https://github.com/RotscherK/SpiceProjects/blob/master/AccessConcept_AuthController.png "Returning values 1-3 based on the user admin type")

-As already mentioned, with the exception of the site admin, users should only be able to edit their programs / providers / advertisements where they are listed as the administrator.
+As already mentioned, with the exception of the site admin, users should only be able to edit the programs / providers / advertisements where they are listed as the administrator.
 For the others, the edit / delete functionality should not even be displayed to the user.
 An example screenshot from the implementation is shown below.
 Now the question arises, if the user is able to edit another program if the ID is known?
 The answer is no, because an additional check is made by validator.

 ![Implementation of the Access concept](https://github.com/RotscherK/SpiceProjects/blob/master/AccessConcept_EditDelete.png "Only display the edit / delete functionalities where the user is authorized")